 EQUAL OPPORTUNITY EMPLOYMENT AND PARTICIPATION

-Nondiscrimination on the Basis of Sex, Age, Race, Color, Creed or National Origin in Programs and Activities
+Nondiscrimination on the Basis of Gender, Age, Race, Color, Religion or National Origin in Programs and Activities

-No person in the United States shall on the basis of sex, age, race color, creed or national origin be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.
+No person in the United States shall on the basis of gender, age, race color, religion or national origin be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.

 B. Application to Specific Programs and Activities.